hashicorp/terraform-provider-aws/website/docs/r/glue_crawler.html.markdown

 * `path` - (Required) The path to the Amazon S3 target.
 * `connection_name` - (Optional) The name of a connection which allows crawler to access data in S3 within a VPC.
 * `exclusions` - (Optional) A list of glob patterns used to exclude from the crawl.
+* `sample_size` - (Optional)  Sets the number of files in each leaf folder to be crawled when crawling ample files in a dataset.
+If not set, all the files are crawled.
+A valid value is an integer between 1 and 249.

 ### Catalog Target